Before a Storm

 - Stock up on bottled water and nonperishable food.

-- Charge your cell phone and other electronic devices.
+- Charge your power backups, cell phones and other electronic devices.

 - Include a hand-operated can opener.